karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 [Other factories](https://github.com/karllessard/tensorflow/blob/44ebaf12e7f196ef621413ce90c48bb9ae5f7522/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L167)
 accept a `java.nio.Buffer` for data input, which proved to be way more efficient but is not easy to use, especially when dealing with high rank tensors.
-Those factories were already planned to be replaced by an equivalent that accept a `NdArray` instead.
+Those factories were already planned to be replaced by an equivalent that accept an `NdArray` instead.

 Then there is a multitude of factories found in the [`Tensors` helper class](https://github.com/karllessard/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/Tensors.java), which make all use of the non-efficient reflective allocators discussed before, so they must be avoided in their